loihnt05/doan1/handbook/docs/data-model/relational-model.md

+---
+sidebar_position: 2
+---
 # Relational Model (PostgreSQL + Sequelize)

 The relational model organizes data into tables (relations) with rows and columns.
 It's the most mature and widely-used database model, perfect for structured data with clear relationships.

 ## When to Use

-- ✅ Data has a well-defined structure
+-  Data has a well-defined structure
-- ✅ Need ACID transactions (Atomicity, Consistency, Isolation, Durability)
+-  Need ACID transactions (Atomicity, Consistency, Isolation, Durability)
-- ✅ Complex queries with joins across multiple tables
+-  Complex queries with joins across multiple tables
-- ✅ Data integrity is critical
+-  Data integrity is critical
-- ✅ Strong consistency requirements
+-  Strong consistency requirements

 ## Example: User Management